jenciso22/AutomationAPI_TODOIST/README.md

 ### Setting up

-Clone the repo and run the following command in order to install the dependencies:
+Clone the repository and run the following command in order to install the dependencies:

 ```
 npm install